Klingbeil History, Family Crest & Coats of Arms

 Early History of the Klingbeil family

-Another 245 words (18 lines of text) covering the years 1752, 1812, and 1831 are included under the topic Early Klingbeil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Klingbeil research.
+Another 186 words (13 lines of text) covering the years 1752, 1812, and 1831 are included under the topic Early Klingbeil History in all our PDF Extended History products and printed products wherever possible.

 Klingbeil Spelling Variations